vacp2p/vac.dev/research/2022-11-02-building-privacy-protecting-infrastructure.md

 I'm not going to go into too much detail of RLN here.
 If you are interested, I gave a [talk](https://www.youtube.com/watch?v=g41nHQ0mLoA) in Amsterdam at Devconnect about this.
-We have some write-ups on RLN [here](https://vac.dev/rln-relay) bhy Sanaz who has been pushing a lot of this from our side.
+We have some write-ups on RLN [here](https://vac.dev/rln-relay) by Sanaz who has been pushing a lot of this from our side.
 There's also another talk at Devcon by Taylor going into RLN in more detail.
+Finally, here's the [RLN spec](https://rfc.vac.dev/spec/32/).

 I'll briefly go over what it is, the interface and circuit and then talk about how it is used in Waku.